omerhakim/Lab_Mod3/README.md

 <img src = "./images/image13.png">

-To be able to train and validate the model, I used Sklearn Train_Test_Split method.
-I split the data frame into features (independent variables) and target (dependent variable).
+After dividing the data frame into 'features' and 'target', the Sklearn Train_Test_Split method was applied in order to train and validate the model.

 <img src = "./images/image14.png">